Stockholm university logo, link to start page

 The schedule will be available no later than one month before the start of the course.
 We do not recommend print-outs as changes can occur.
 At the start of the course, your department will advise where you can find your schedule during the course.

-Students will be placed in even sized groups at the start of term, as it will depend on the number of registered students.
-When the course starts you will be able to see which group you are in on Athena.
+The schedule shows the schedule for all groups.
+You will be divided into a group at the start of term, as group placements will depend on the number of registered students.
+When the course starts you will be able to see which group you are in on Athena for each module.
 Log-in to Athena with your university account.

 Athena